YanGe-zoe/M.S.-Thesis/README.md

 2.Design and simulation of the microfluidic viscosity measurement chip

-3.Fabrication and characterization of the microfluidic chip
+3.Fabrication and calibration of the microfluidic chip

 4.Construction of a high-throughput viscosity measurement system

-5.Calibration and experimental validation of the viscosity detection platform
+5.Calibration and experimental validation of the viscosity measurement platform